 - Rates.
 A traditional home equity loan carries a fixed interest rate for the life of the loan.
 This means your interest rate will stay the same from your first payment until your last payment.
 The interest rate for a traditional home equity loan (also known as the APR or annual percentage rate) is based on several factors, including your existing mortgage balance, the value of your home, the term of the loan, the loan amount, your credit history and your income.

 - Repayment schedules.
 When you make payments on a traditional home equity loan, you are paying both the principal and interest on the loan with every payment.

 - Term lengths.
 The term of your loan dictates whether you have a high or low monthly payment.
 The longer the loan term, the lower the monthly payment.
 With a traditional home equity loan, once the term of your loan has ended and you made all payments on time, you will have paid off all borrowed funds and interest.

 Pros & cons of home equity loans

-With fixed rates, monthly payments for a home equity loan will remain the same over the entire term, allowing you to budget around your home equity loan.
+- Fixed monthly payments.
+With fixed rates, payments for a home equity loan will remain the same over the entire term.
+This makes it possible for you to budget around predictable monthly payments.